How to Create Diversity and Inclusion in the Workplace

 Diversity and inclusion in the workplace is a big topic for companies to address now more than ever.
-With the #BlackLivesMatter movement, June being Gay Pride Month, and the government passing laws that protect L.G.B.T. workers from discrimination in the workplace, there is no better time than today to change your company’s policies to create a more diverse and inclusive workplace that promotes equality of all.
+With the #BlackLivesMatter movement, June being Gay Pride Month, and the government passing laws that protect L.G.B.T. workers from discrimination in the workplace, there is no better time than today to change your company’s diversity and inclusive policies.

-According to BuiltIn.com, diverse companies get a 2.3 times higher cash flow per employee than ones that are less diverse.
-When you are diverse, you open your company up to a wider range of unique individuals with different backgrounds and experiences, which makes it easier for your business to be more creative, better at problem solving, and much more compared to your competitors.
+According to BuiltIn.com, diverse companies get 2.3 times higher cash flow per employee than ones that are less diverse.
+When you are diverse, you open your company up to a wider range of unique individuals with different backgrounds and experiences, making it easier for your business to be more creative, better at problem-solving, and much more than your competitors.

 Whether you are an employer or an employee, do the research that is necessary to learn more about the topic of diversity.
 Lets first talk about diversity as a whole.
 Diversity is not just based on race but includes gender, religion, age, disability, linguistic differences, socioeconomic status, and cultural background.
-With a wide range of diverse individuals with different cultures and backgrounds, you will be able to work together to solve complex problems in your business.
+With a wide range of diverse individuals with different cultures and backgrounds, you will be able to work together to solve complex business problems.

 The benefits of a more diverse workplace are that they are more creative, better at problem-solving, and make better decisions as a whole.
 In fact, racially and ethnically diverse companies are 35% more likely to perform better than their counterparts.
 Not only that, but diverse teams make better decisions 87% of the time.

 Your business will reach its max performance if you do not have a good relationship with your employees.
 Whether you are a manager or owner, understanding that an employee that is unsatisfied with their job is usually caused by them feeling disconnected from their managers.